Table of Contents

 For this example, you'll need the following fields:

-• The default "Task Name" field (which is automatically added)
+• The default "Task Name" field which is automatically added when creating your table.

-• The connection field will allow you to link each Task to one Project and allow you to link each Project to multiple Tasks.
+• The connection field enables you to establish a link between each Task and a single Project, while also allowing you to connect multiple Tasks to each Project.

-Now, go back to the Projects table and add the following fields:
+Next, navigate back to the Projects table and include the following fields:

 • A sum field called "Total Hours"

-• This field will sum up the hours from all Tasks connected to a Project
+• This field will calculate the total number of hours from all the tasks that are connected to a project.

 • An equation field called "Total Costs" with the following equation: